General Motors do Brasil: History

 In the social area, GM do Brasil focused activities through the General Motors Institute, created in 1993, its mission is to rescue the citizenship of children, youths and adults from poor communities, which are located especially close to industrial plants of the company.
 Its shares are primarily in education.

 In 2019, GM do Brasil sold 475,684 vehicles, an increase of 10% over the previous calendar year, surpassing China in sales.
 The last time sales exceed the Asian country was 2013, when GM sold 643,100 units in Brazil.

 In 2021, a huge investment of was made to improve manufacturing in São Paulo.
 The investment was first announced in 2019.
 Despite this, sales dropped 28.5% to 242,108 vehicles.

 In December 2021, GM South America announced to hire around 250 engineers from various specialties to work mainly in the areas of the São Caetano do Sul Technological Centre, such as bodywork and structure, exterior, interior, chassis, engine, transmission, electronics, controllers, software, and virtual simulation.
 In 2023, 1100 Employees were dismissed.
 From 2024 to 2028, an investment plan of R$7 billion or US$1.4 billion is ongoing, US$350 million per year, with subside of Brazilian President, in order to review and update the models tooling products.

 GMB made 100 years and launched the program Chevrolet Vintage in Brasil where they will reconstruct GMB Chevrolet Opala C10 Chevette and Monza, the first would be a C10 restored with V8 Camaro Engine... because the Camaro left or discontinued to be imported to Brasil, So lets see how the factory in S. Caetano will build those cars.

-At the Troller, which was closed by Ford and bought by State Government who resold to Comexport, GMB planned to the import vehicles Chevrolet Captiva EV and Chevrolet Spark EUV to be there assembled with parts in CKD of China, an investiment of R$ 400 million of US$ 73,7 million since 2026.
-10 Units a day, 5 each Model, 100 Montly each.
+At the Pólo Automotivo PACE Comexport, GMB began to assemble the Chevrolet Spark EUV in December 2026 as a complete knock-down, with plans to add the Chevrolet Captiva EV in 2026.
+The project has a total investment of R$ 400 million (US$ 73,7 million).

+Santiago Chamorro, left GMB as (CEO) after, since 2021, being 4.5 years President, for retirement 32 years career.